nealie/wibble/README.md

 2. Within the scope Object.
 3. In global.

-If the result is callable, it is called, otherwise it is placed on the stack.
+When an Object is found, it will be called.